 - Rent Control / Increase Limitations.
 Washington state landlords can raise rent only if there’s appropriate notice provided.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, Washington landlords must provide 30 days notice from next rent due date and 60 days for those located in Seattle.
+Washington landlords must provide 60 days’ notice from next rent due date.

 - Bounced Check Fees.
 Washington state landlords may charge up to $40 for bounced checks.